imatge-upc/sentiment-2017-imavis/README.md

 ## Abstract
-Visual media are powerful means of expressing emotions and sentiments.
-The constant generation of new content in social networks highlights the need of automated visual sentiment analysis tools.
-While Convolutional Neural Networks (CNNs) have established a new state-of-the-art in several vision problems, their application to the task of sentiment analysis is mostly unexplored and there are few studies regarding how to design CNNs for this purpose.
-In this work, we study the suitability of fine-tuning a CNN for visual sentiment prediction as well as explore performance boosting techniques within this deep learning setting.
-Finally, we provide a deep-dive analysis into a benchmark, state-of-the-art network architecture to gain insight about how to design patterns for CNNs on the task of visual sentiment prediction.
+Visual media have become a crucial part of our social lives.
+The throughput of generated multimedia content, together with its richness for conveying sentiments and feelings, highlights the need of automated visual sentiment analysis tools.
+We explore how Convolutional Neural Networks (CNNs), a computational learning paradigm that has shown outstanding performance in several vision tasks, can be applied to the task of visual sentiment prediction by fine-tuning a state-of-the-art CNN.
+We analyze its architecture, studying several performance boosting techniques, which led to a network tuned to achieve a 6.1% absolute accuracy improvement over the previous state-of-the-art on a dataset of images from a popular social media platform.
+Finally, we present visualizations of local patterns that the network associates to each image's sentiment.

 ## Publication